meteorpedia/meteorpedia-mediawiki/README.md

 ### Categories

 Put [[Category:People]] in your page to put it in the 'People' category.
-Can be used more than once.
+Can be used more than once for multiple cateogries.
 At the bottom of your page, a box will be displayed showing a list of links to all the categories your page is in.
 Clicking on these links will go to a page showing links to all the pages in that category.

 ### Cite / citations / references